Coconut Agroforestry – Part 3

 CRB Treatment & Mitigation

 Throughout it’s life-cycle from larvae to adult beetle, CRB will infest things like mulch, compost piles, and decaying logs, as well as the live trees we love.
-Thus, management strategies need to be multi-pronged to attack beetles at their different life-stages, as well as being practical for the context. (i.e. Trees for nut production vs. Ornamental trees, or Small-farm mulch piles vs. Commercial composting facilities)
+Thus, management strategies need to be multi-pronged to attack beetles at their different life-stages, as well as being practical for the context. (i.e. Treatment of Trees for nut production vs. Ornamental trees, or Small-farm mulch piles vs. Commercial composting facilities)

 Larval Stages of the Coconut Rhinoceros Beetle – CRB Response Team website